 "Temporary Total Disability" or TTD - If you are unable to work due to your injury, you will receive a weekly benefit check equal to two-thirds of your average weekly wage.
 You can receive this payment up to 400 weeks from your date of accident.
-For accidents occurring on or after July 1, 2013, the cap on the TTD weekly benefit is \$525.00.
-For accidents occurring before July 1, 2005, see the chart in the Appendix I to determine the cap on the date of your accident.
+For accidents occurring on or after July 1, 2016, the maximum weekly TTD benefit rate is \$575.00.
+For accidents occurring before July 1, 2016, the chart in the Appendix lists the maximum TTD rate in effect as of the accident date.

-"Temporary Partial Disability" or TPD - If your work abilities are restricted due to a work injury and you are working in a lighter duty job for your employer or someone else and as a result have a loss of income, you will receive a weekly benefit equal to 2/3's of the difference between your average weekly wage before the accident and your weekly wage on the lighter duty job.
+"Temporary Partial Disability" or TPD - If your work abilities are restricted due to a work injury and you are working within your restrictions in a lighter duty job for your employer or someone else and as a result have a loss of income, you will receive a weekly benefit equal to 2/3's of the difference between your average weekly wage before the accident and your weekly wage on the lighter duty job.
 You can receive this payment up to 350 weeks from the date of your accident.
-For accidents occurring on or after July 1, 2013, the cap on the TPD weekly benefit is \$350.00.
-For accidents occurring before July 1, 2013, see the chart in the Appendix I to determine the cap in effect on the date of your accident.
+For accidents occurring on or after July 1, 2016 the maximum weekly TPD benefit rate is \$383.00.
+For accident occurring before July 1, 2016, the chart in the Appendix lists the maximum TPD rate in effect as of the accident date.

-"Permanent Partial Disability" or PPD - If you are injured, you may receive an "impairment rating" or percentage of disability from your doctor in accordance with American Medical Association guidelines.
+"Permanent Partial Disability" or PPD - If you are injured, you may receive an "impairment rating" or percentage of the disability from your doctor in accordance with American Medical Association guidelines.
 If you receive such a rating and are not otherwise receiving TTD or TPD, you are entitled to receive PPD benefits.
-PPD weekly benefits are equal to the payment you would receive for TTD.
-However, the number of weeks you can receive the benefits depends on the percentage of impairment and the body part affected.
-For example, if you have a permanent loss of use of your right arm but continue to work at your full wage, under workers' compensation rules you could receive 225 weeks of benefits at the total disability rate which is your PPD benefits.
-If your physician states you have only a 10% impairment to your arm, rather than a total loss of use, you would be entitled to 22.5 weeks of PPD benefits.
+PPD weekly benefits are paid at the same rate as your TTD benefit rate.
+However, the number of weeks you can receive PPD benefits depends on your impairment rating and the body part affected.
+For example, if you have a permanent total loss of use of your right arm but continue to work at your full wage, under workers' compensation rules you could receive 225 weeks of PPD benefits at the total disability rate.
+If your physician states you have only a 10% impairment to your arm rather than a total loss of use, you would be entitled to 22.5 weeks of PPD benefits.